darwinn99/Library-Management-System-/README.md

 ## Documentation

-API documentation is generated using Swagger to describe the endpoints, request parameters, response formats, etc.
+API documentation is generated using Swagger with the SpringDoc dependency at this link: http://localhost:8080/api/v1/swagger-ui/index.html to describe the endpoints, request parameters, response formats, etc.

 ## Code Quality